chrisdedman/py-neo/README.md

 # NASA NEO (Near Earth Object) Web App

 ## Overview
 Using the NASA NEO API, this web app allows users to retrieve and display information about Near Earth Objects (NEOs).
 NEOs are asteroids and comets with orbits that come close to Earth's orbit.

 Key features of the app include:

-- Fetching NEO data for a specified date range.
+- Fetching daily NEO data.
-- Visualizing NEO data in an easy-to-read format.
+- Visualizing NEO data in an easy-to-read table.
 - Displaying information about NEOs, including::
   - Retrieving Object IDs and Names
   - Determining Hazardous Status